vortext/esther/README.md

 So here we are.

 ## Introduction
-At its core Esther is a fairly simple [Clojure](https://clojure.org/) [Kit](https://kit-clj.github.io/) web-application with an [htmx](https://htmx.org/) "front-end" for Large Language Models via [llama.cpp](https://github.com/ggerganov/llama.cpp) (see [llama.clj](https://github.com/phronmophobic/llama.clj)).
+At its core Esther is a fairly simple [Clojure](https://clojure.org/) [Kit](https://kit-clj.github.io/) web-application with an [htmx](https://htmx.org/) front-end for Large Language Models via [llama.cpp](https://github.com/ggerganov/llama.cpp) (see [llama.clj](https://github.com/phronmophobic/llama.clj)).
 However, that doesn't seem to do it justice.
-Esther is a work-in-progress application and many features are not finished yet.
+Esther is a work-in-progress application and many planned features are not finished yet.
 As such it's probably better to outline some ideas, goals, and directions.

 At first I wanted it to be an LLM running on an e-ink display like the [Remarkable2](https://remarkable.com/store/remarkable-2), however it turns out I don't own an e-ink display and programming them seems very tedious unless you hot glue an iPhone to the back... so that is no longer a design goal.
 The minimal monochrome UI inspired by that idea, however, I've grown quite fond of.
-The vibes were mostly inspired by "but what if Her was a movie about a tablet rather than an AirPod".
+The vibes were mostly inspired by "but what if [Her](https://en.wikipedia.org/wiki/Her_(film)) was a movie about a tablet rather than an AirPod".
 Voice, although possible, is not yet a goal.
 Solving consciousness is but I'll save my philosophy for never.
-The name is basically because I really like the video game (alternatively: walking simulator) "Dear Esther".
+The name is basically because I really like the video game (alternatively: walking simulator) [Dear Esther](https://en.wikipedia.org/wiki/Dear_Esther).
 Also I like the name in a "if I meet someone with that name I will think their name is pretty" kind of way.
 It also works in Dutch and English, and since I'm Dutch that is convenient.